voult2/BetterPawnControl/README.md

 This mod was first released on Rimword Alpha 15 and is essencially a productive mod to minimise animal areas and colonist outfits and drugs micro-management.

 ## Credits
 - Fluffy for all the help with Animal Tab integration!
-(However, is not longer integrated :(
 - Skyarkhangel for all the support with Combat Realism integration.
 Kudos for you!
 - Marnador for the logo [font](https://ludeon.com/forums/index.php?topic=11022.0)
 - Lauri7x3 for german translation